junxit/us-congress-bills-110/metadata.md

 - 2007-04-20 — Introduced in House
 - 2007-04-20 — Introduced in House
 - 2007-04-20 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-04-23 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-05-02 — Committee Consideration and Mark-up Session Held.
+- 2007-05-02 — Ordered to be Reported by Voice Vote.
+- 2007-05-02 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2007-05-08 — Placed on the House Calendar, Calendar No. 55.
+- 2007-05-08 — Reported by the Committee on Transportation.
+H. Rept.
+110-134.
+- 2007-05-08 — Reported by the Committee on Transportation.
+H. Rept.
+110-134.